Rumble is a fast-paced game of superhero combat, with

 Energy becomes "Hit Points" (or "HP").

-Giant Monster Rumble is fairly similar to the Super-Hero
+Giant Monster Rumble is similar to the Super-Hero

 setting; players are Monsters which spend Energy to obtain and activate Mutations.

 Hacker Rumble sees players hacking maliciously into one